MicroEJ/docs/ApplicationDeveloperGuide/debuggerProxy.rst

 =========

 The MicroEJ debugger proxy is a Java Debug Wire protocol implementation (JDWP) on top of MicroEJ VEE enabling on board debugging.
-It consists of a TCP server implementing the JDWP protocol and acting as a proxy between the debugger and the VEE running on the board.
+It consists of a TCP server implementing the JDWP protocol and acting as a proxy between the IDE (debugger) and the VEE (debuggee) running on the board.

 .. figure:: images/debugger_proxy1.png
    :alt: MicroEJ Development Tools Overview of the Debugger on Simulator